If you've been going through my other pages on body pH, you'll know how easily our body pH balance can be upset with the typical American diet.

 They can be different from acid foods or alkaline foods because it doesn't matter what the pH of the actual food itself is.
 What matters is what it turns into in our bodies and how they metabolize it.

 For example, a lemon is a very acidic food.
 However, it is very alkalizing to the body.
 That's because the citric acid, a weak acid, is converted to water and CO2 when it is digested.
-You exhale the acidic C02 and only the alkaline components are left.
+You exhale the acidic CO2 and only the alkaline components are left.

-When possible, choose those foods that are less acidic (like brown bread over white bread, or white meat over red meat).
+During this process, when possible, choose those foods that are less acidic (like brown bread over white bread, or white meat over red meat).

 Never ever feel like you can't have any particular acid forming food, just limit them depending on your acid load.